 Complete Guide to Troubleshooting and Debugging Webhooks

 If software development existed without bugs, developers would be the happiest people in the world.
 There would be no banging of hands on the keyboard in frustration, or waking up in the middle of the night just because you suddenly get a brain buzz telling you "how to fix that bug."
-Unfortunately, this luxury is not the case as software development is a process of iteratively removing bugs from written code until there are (almost) none.
+Unfortunately, this luxury is not the case as part of software development is iteratively removing bugs from written code until there are (almost) none.

 When developing a piece of software, a huge percentage of time is spent testing and debugging the code to remove bugs, and developing with webhooks is no exception.
 In this article, we will look into troubleshooting webhooks.
 We go over what brings about bugs in the process of developing with webhooks, how to tackle these bugs, and tools that can help the debugging process.

 Why are my webhooks not working?

 So, why are my webhooks not working?

 This statement is very similar to the other popular question, Why is my code not working?

 Developers ask this a lot because there is a 90% chance your code will not work the first time, and it's the same with webhooks.
 This obstacle will almost definitely occur and is not inherently a big deal, however it is very important to know where to look when your webhooks are not working as expected.

 The first thing you want to be sure of is that you are receiving your webhooks.
 Because webhooks are regular HTTP requests originating from a source application to your API, they can fail silently if there is no facility to trace the request.